An ionic-based carbon dot for enantioselective discrimination of nonaromatic amino alcohols†

-Here, an ionized chiral carbon dot (S,S)-C-dots-1 (λex = 430 nm, λem = 480 nm) is synthesized via facile route with relatively high quantum yield (~24.4%) and carried out as the fluorescent chiral sensor.
-During the synthetic process, one of the advantages is that the established strategy can avoid the loss of chiral center.
-That is, chiral bromo compound can directly form ionic pair with the pyridyl group, which is derived from the amine precursor in the first step.
-Furthermore, it is found that (S,S)-C-dots-1 has clear discrimination toward different configurations of nonaromatic amino alcohols in the presence of Cu(II).
-When (R)-isomer is added to the (S,S)-C-dots-1 + Cu(II) solution, it shows much higher fluorescent intensity than (S)-isomer.
+Here, ionized chiral carbon dots, (S,S)-C-dots-1 (λex = 430 nm, λem = 480 nm), were synthesized via a facile route with relatively high quantum yield (∼24.4%) and used as a fluorescent chiral sensor.
+One of the advantages of the synthetic process is that it avoids the loss of the chiral center.
+That is, the chiral bromo compound can directly form an ionic pair with the pyridyl group, which is derived from the amine precursor in the first step.
+Furthermore, (S,S)-C-dots-1 shows clear discrimination toward different configurations of nonaromatic amino alcohols in the presence of Cu(II).
+When the (R)-isomer is added to a solution of (S,S)-C-dots-1 + Cu(II), it shows much higher fluorescent intensity than the (S)-isomer.
 The values of IR/IS are 2.9 and 2.3 for 2-aminobutan-1-ol and 2-aminopropan-1-ol, respectively.
-In brief, we believe that this work can expand the synthetic route and explore the potential of functional carbon dots in the field of enantioselective sensing.
+In summary, we believe that this work can expand the synthetic routes and potential applications of functional carbon dots in the field of enantioselective sensing.